Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image appears to be a screenshot or a snippet from a document or presentation.
-It includes a figure label at the top that reads "Figure 61: ADE maestro_Ac view."
-The text is in black and uses a bold font, indicating that it is a title or caption for an image or diagram that is supposed to be displayed below it.
-However, the actual image or diagram referred to by the caption is not visible in the provided snippet.
-The context suggests that the image would be related to a view or interface of a software or system named "ADE maestro_Ac."
+The image is a caption that reads "Figure 61: ADE maestro_Ac view."
+The text is in bold and appears to be a label or title for a figure in a document, likely referring to a specific view or screenshot from a software or application named "ADE maestro_Ac."
+The caption is straightforward and does not include any graphical elements or additional context.
 ```

 Action 81: Click **Plot Outputs** .
 The expressions are plotted as shown in Figure 62.

 Here is the image describtion:
 ```
-The image is a screenshot of a software interface, specifically from Cadence Virtuoso Visualization & Analysis XL.
-The interface is used for analyzing and visualizing data, likely related to electronic circuit design and simulation.
+The image is a screenshot of a software interface, specifically the Cadence Virtuoso Visualization & Analysis XL tool, which is used for analyzing electronic circuits.
+The interface is divided into several sections and contains various graphical elements and data points.

+1. **Top Bar**:
+   - The top bar contains the title "Virtuoso (R) Visualization & Analysis XL: TB_BGR tb_bgr maestro_Ac" indicating the tool and the specific test bench being analyzed.
+   - There are multiple menu options such as File, Edit, View, Graph, Axis, Trace, Marker, Measurements, Tools, Window, Browser, and Help.
+   - Below the menu, there are several icons for quick access to various functions like opening files, saving, zooming, and other analysis tools.

+2. **Left Panel**:
+   - The left panel is labeled "PSRR_plot" and contains a list of plots.
+In this case, there is one plot named "PSRR_plot" with a red line indicating it is visible.

+3. **Main Graph Area**:
-The interface is divided into three main sections:
+   - The main graph area is divided into two sub-windows.

-1. **Left Section (PSRR_plot):**
-   - This section contains a plot labeled "PSRR_plot."
-   - The plot is a graph with the y-axis labeled "V (dB)" ranging from -15.0 to -48.0 dB.
-   - The x-axis is labeled "freq (Hz)" and spans from 10^0 to 10^9 Hz.
+   - The left sub-window displays a plot with the title "Tue Oct 12 13:05:48 2021".
+The x-axis is labeled "freq (Hz)" and spans from 10^0 to 10^9 Hz, while the y-axis is labeled "V (dB)" and ranges from -48.0 to -15.0 dB.
+   - The plot shows a red line graph representing the Power Supply Rejection Ratio (PSRR) over frequency.
+There are two markers on the graph:
-   - A red line represents the data, showing a peak at around 1.9953 MHz with a value of -17.293 dB (marked as M6).
+     - Marker M6 at 1.9953 MHz with a value of -17.293 dB.
-   - Another marker (M5) indicates a point at 7.9433 Hz with a value of -41.244 dB.
+     - Marker M5 at 7.9433 Hz with a value of -41.244 dB.

-2. **Middle Section:**
-   - This section contains a plot labeled "DC_PSRR."
-   - The y-axis is labeled "V (dB)" ranging from -37.0 to -46.0 dB.
-   - The x-axis is labeled "avss" and ranges from -1.0 to 1.0.
-   - A single red data point is marked at (0, -41.244 dB) with a label M7.
+   - The right sub-window is labeled "DC_PSRR" and shows a single data point at (0, -41.244) with a marker M7.

-3. **Top Menu and Toolbar:**
-   - The top of the interface includes a menu bar with options like File, Edit, View, Graph, Axis, Trace, Marker, Measurements, Tools, Window, Browser, and Help.
-   - Below the menu bar, there is a toolbar with various icons for different functions, such as saving, zooming, and data manipulation.

-The interface also includes a timestamp indicating the date and time of the analysis: "Tue Oct 12 13:05:48 2021."
-The software appears to be used for analyzing Power Supply Rejection Ratio (PSRR) in electronic circuits, with detailed plots and markers highlighting specific data points.
+4. **Bottom Bar**:
+   - The bottom bar shows the trace information: "Trace: PSRR_plot; History: ExplorerRun0; Test: TB_BGR_tb_bgr_1".
+   - There are coordinates for the mouse position (L:) and another set of coordinates (R:).

+Overall, the image depicts the analysis of the PSRR of a bandgap reference circuit over a wide frequency range using the Cadence Virtuoso tool.
+The markers highlight specific points of interest on the graph.
 ```

 #### **Figure 62: Output plots**